Exch0o/External-Bhopscript/README.md

 This is not VAC detected but you may get overwatch banned.
 As before mentioned this is an External script meaning it does not affect the game's memory.
-Also dont use this on valorant you can't even bhop in the shit game
+Also dont use this on valorant